aosabook/500lines/contingent/chapter.rst

 ... the `tutorial.txt` first.
 ... """

+..
+TODO: these next few paragraphs need some smoothing and redundancy removal.

 Now that we have some source material to work with, what functions would a Contingent-based blog builder need?